fabioono25/AWS-Studies/README.md

 # AWS-Studies
-The idea is to add the material of workshops
+The idea is to add the material of the mais AWS services